MultiTech-FAE/mpower_custom_app_template/examples/bash_example/README.md

 # mPower Custom Application - Bash Shell Script Example

-This document shows how to build a minimal mPower custom application that executes a bash script named `BashExample.sh`.
+This document shows how to build a minimal mPower custom application which executes a bash script named `BashExampleApp.sh` which uses the mPower API to get the device's serial number (AKA deviceID) and logs it to `/var/log/messages`.

 **_Note:_** This document assumes that the `mpower_custom_app_template` repo has been cloned into `~/` **_Note:_** All text files must use the Unix (LF) line ending convention.